bgh-github/streamlink-handoff/README.md

 ## Native Messaging Host

-Under the modern WebExtensions API model, what's referred to as [native messaging](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) is the way extensions can communicate with programs running outside the browser sandbox.
+Under the modern WebExtensions API model, what's referred to as [native messaging](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) is the means by which extensions communicate with programs running outside the browser sandbox.

 An important part to this is the so-called native messaging 'host', which can be thought of as the local app/program/binary that an extension implementing native messaging exchanges messages with.